 Stop by the CEC library and check out the following graphic novels during Mi’kmaq History Month.

-“Borders is a masterfully told story of a boy and his mother whose road trip is thwarted at the border when they identify their citizenship as Blackfoot.
-Refusing to identify as either American or Canadian first bars their entry into the US, and then their return into Canada.
-In the limbo between countries, they find power in their connection to their identity and to each other.” -Amazon
+“Borders is the story of a boy and his mother whose road trip is thwarted at the border when they identify their citizenship as Blackfoot.
+Refusing to identify as either American or Canadian first bars their entry into the US, and then their return into Canada.” -Amazon

 “Combining graphic fiction and non-fiction, this young adult graphic novel serves as a window into one of the unique dangers of being an Indigenous teen in Canada today.” -Amazon